 The ergonomics of this mouse are great for right-handed people.
 Unfortunately, there isn't a left-handed variant.
 The mouse has a very rounded back, which makes it optimal for palm grip since you can easily reach all buttons.
 It's quite a large mouse, but isn't very long.
 The mouse feels nice in the hand and you can also move the 12-button panel to make the fit even better.

 Due to the round back sharp of the mouse and multiple side buttons, people with small hands might have trouble having a nice control over the mouse, especially when trying to press side buttons.
 The left click button might also be a bit hard to press.

-The Corsair Scimitar Pro is a wired-only mouse and can't be used wirelessly.
+The Corsair SCIMITAR PRO is a wired-only mouse and can't be used wirelessly.

-The cable of this mouse is quite similar to the M65 Elite and the Razer Naga Trinity.
+The cable of this mouse is quite similar to the Corsair M65 Elite and the Razer Naga Trinity.
 It's quite stiff and keeps kinks, which is annoying.
 It may also create drag when moving the mouse around.

 The Corsair SCIMITAR PRO has plenty of buttons, which are all programmable.
 It has a 12-button side panel that you can move around and can be programmed to pretty much anything, such as media keys, macros, or even instant application launching.
 If you want an MMO option with more total programmable inputs, then check out the Razer Naga Pro.